Ultimate Budget Categories List for a Foolproof Budget

 You can easily split your budget into a few sections; budget categories for household and personal budget categories.

 Some people really like a lot of detail, and some people like more general budget categories lists.
-Build your categories for how it will work best for you.
+Build your categories for how they work best for you.
 Just make sure you are consistent with them from month to month.
-(This is easy with fixed expenses but it’s the variable expenses and the unexpected expense that can be tricky).

 Instead of writing out your own, you can grab a copy of these but getting your free Better Budget templates right here.
 Just print and highlight which categories you want to include!
 There’s also a simple budget sheet for you to transfer them to build your own budget!